rasmussvala/TNM084-Procedural-Planet/README.md

 # TNM084-Procedural-Planet

-This is a THREE.js project that generates procedurally created planets.
-Try it out!
-The link is in the description.
-If you want to download the code and run it on your machine, here's how you do it:

-Before you start, you need the following:
+## Overview

+This THREE.js project, part of the  [TNM084 Procedural Methods for Images](https://studieinfo.liu.se/kurs/TNM084/ht-2024) course at Linköping University, generates procedurally created planets.
+It utilizes various types of noises to produce unique landscapes and scenery.

+## Usage

+### Prerequisites

 - Node.js
 - npm (Node Package Manager)

-Then all you need to do is:
+### Setup

 1. Clone the repository.
-2. Navigate to the project directory by running the command: **cd this-repo**
+2. Navigate to the project directory by running the command: ```cd TNM084-Procedural-Planet```
-3. Install dependencies by running the command: **npm install**
+3. Install dependencies by running the command: ```npm install```
-4. Start the project by running the command: **npx vite**
+4. Start the project by running the command: ```npx vite```

 You should now be able to access the project in a web browser at 'http://localhost:XXXX'.

+## Render of a Generated Planet
 ![image](https://github.com/rasmussvala/TNM084-Procedural-Planet/assets/91534734/e87c1334-d179-4c9c-81a1-5eb8e8f4b674)